eddieantonio/exemplar/README.md

 ## Building

-Download all dependencies:
+Download all dependencies (that do not exist in a Maven repository):

     $ sh dependencies.sh

-Compile and build jar with all dependencies:
+Compile and build JAR with Maven:

-    $ sh build.sh
+    $ mvn compile

 ## Running